 Are Doctors Part of the Country's Opioid Problem?

 Dating back as early as 1999, the United States has experienced a rapidly growing problem with opioids, which have led to an alarming rate of fatal overdoses throughout the years.
-In fact, in 2013 alone, opioids accounted for 37% of all fatal drug overdoses.
+In fact, in 2013, opioids accounted for 37% of fatal drug overdoses.
 What is the driving force behind this terrible problem?
 A major part of it has to do with the change in attitude within the medical community regarding the use of opioids to treat pain.
-In the past, these addictive drugs were reserved for treating pain that usually stemmed from fatal illnesses such as cancer, or for short-term use, allowing patients to comfortably recover after surgery.
+In the past, these addictive drugs were reserved for treating pain that usually stemmed from fatal illnesses, or for short-term usage, allowing patients to comfortably recover after surgery.
 However, even today, opioids are being prescribed to treat conditions that can be just as effectively addressed with less dangerous medications.

 What Should be Done?